-In the marketplace today, the majority of supplements that called themselves Cordyceps sinensis are typically not genuine sinensis.
-That’s because these supplements do not contain actual fruiting bodies (mushrooms).
+In the marketplace today, the majority of products that called themselves Cordyceps sinensis are typically not genuine sinensis.
+That’s because these products do not contain actual fruiting bodies (mushrooms).
 They are mycelium based.

 A look at the history of Cordyceps sinensis offers a fascinating story of an ancient traditional Chinese medicine entering the modern world.

 Ophiocordyceps sinensis is a fungus commonly referred to as Cordyceps sinensis.
 In China it is called called Dōng chóng xià cǎo, translated to “Winter Worm, Summer Grass” and in Tibet it is called Yartsa Gunbu.
 Winter worm, summer grass refers to the fact that it parasitizes and consumes a hibernating caterpillar over the winter and then produces a grass blade-like fruiting body in the late spring.
 This “caterpillar fungus”, is consumed caterpillar and all.
 It is commonly found in the soil of highland prairies at elevations of 3500 meters in the Chinese provinces of Sichuan, Yunnan, Qinghai and Tibet.